God has richly blessed us, and we are happy to share some of our blessings on this website!

 We were drawn to the Tunis breed because of their “threatened” status on the rare breeds list.
 They have now been upgraded to “watch” and are making a dramatic comeback.
 These are great sheep, easy to care for and a joy to have around the farm.

-We (Bob and Debbi Brown) met while riding horses way back in 1972 so if possible we will always have some horses on the farm.
+We (Bob and Debbi Brown) met while riding horses way back in 1972 so if possible we will always have some sort of equines on the farm.
 We showed dogs and cats for many years, and Debbi is an allbreed licensed TICA cat judge.
-We moved to the country and Unicorner Farm became a producer of a small amount of quality miniature horses from 1995 until 2012 finally phasing out that chapter in 2019 and keeping only our two quarter horses.
+We moved to the country and Unicorner Farm became a producer of a small amount of quality miniature horses from 1995 until 2012 finally phasing out that chapter in 2019.

 We added Tunis sheep to the farm in 2007 and are thoroughly enjoying them.
-Since then we have added a llama as a guardian.
-And we also raise exhibition Serama chickens, Lemon Cuckoo Orpingtons, Guineas, Rouen ducks, Call ducks, and Peafowl and have a website devoted to our flock at BossieBiddies.com.
+Since then we have added a donkey as a guardian.
+And we also raise exhibition Serama chickens, Lemon Cuckoo Orpingtons, Guineas, Call ducks, Geese and Peafowl and have a website devoted to our flock at BossieBiddies.com.

 Debbi was elected Region 8 Director in the National Tunis Sheep Registry in 2019 and looks forward to promoting sheep in the Western U.S. and Canada.